ojtanner/tictactoe_riot/README.md

 ### This small website was implemented with:
 * Webpack 4 for bundling and the Dev Server
 * Jest for TDD
-* Riot.js for modular and reusable html
+* Riot.js for modular and reusable HTML
 * **Feedback is welcome!**
 ---